War 2 (film): Plot

-In 2024, five years after going rogue and eliminating Saurabh and Rizwan Ilyasi, (Note: As shown in War (2019)) Kabir operates as a freelance mercenary for various international clients.
-After assassinating a gangster in Japan, he goes to meet a client in Germany, who drugs and transports him to India, where he is introduced to the Kali Cartel — a powerful criminal syndicate comprising members from India and its neighboring countries, aiming to infiltrate and control the Indian government.
-The cartel requests Kabir’s assistance, unaware that two years earlier Colonel Sunil Luthra had secretly tasked him with infiltrating the organization, creating the public perception that Kabir was a rogue agent and no longer affiliated with RAW.
+Nearly six years after going rogue and eliminating Saurabh and Rizwan Ilyasi, (Note: As shown in War (2019); a promised subplot involving Farid Haqqani in the final minutes has had not materialized) Kabir works as a freelance mercenary for international clients.
+After assassinating a gangster in Japan, he travels to Germany, where a client drugs him and transports him to India.
+There, he is introduced to the Kali Cartel, a powerful criminal syndicate from India and neighbouring countries seeking to infiltrate and control the Indian government.
+Unbeknown to the cartel, Colonel Sunil Luthra had secretly tasked Kabir two years earlier with infiltrating it, creating the impression that he had gone rogue and left RAW.

-Kabir’s first assignment from the cartel is to assassinate Luthra.
-Luthra himself coerces Kabir into carrying out the act, which Kabir does with deep emotional conflict.
-This earns Kabir the trust of the cartel, and he is sent to meet the Indian leader of the cartel — businessman Gautam Gulati.
-Meanwhile, RAW receives footage of Kabir killing Luthra, and Colonel Vikrant Kaul is appointed as the new RAW chief.
-Wing Commander Kavya, Luthra’s daughter and Kabir’s former lover, joins the team assigned to track him.
-On the recommendation of Defence Minister Vilasrao Sarang, Special Unit Officer Vikram Chelapathi is also recruited to the team.
+The cartel orders Kabir to assassinate Luthra, who himself coerces Kabir into carrying out the killing.
+Despite his emotional conflict, Kabir complies, earning the cartel's trust and gaining access to its Indian leader, businessman Gautam Gulati.
+Meanwhile, RAW receives footage of Luthra's death, prompting Lieutenant Colonel Vikrant Kaul to become RAW chief.
+Luthra's daughter and Kabir's former lover, Wing Commander Kavya, joins the hunt for Kabir and vows revenge.
+On Defence Minister Vilasrao Sarang's recommendation, Special Unit Officer Major Vikram Chelapathi also joins the team.

-Kabir is later tracked in Spain, where he is visiting his adoptive daughter Ruhi.
-Vikram pursues Kabir onto a high-speed train, but allows him to escape moments before the train crashes.
-Kabir and Ruhi visit Khalid's house to ensure Ruhi's safety with Khalid's mother.
-At the ISIS training camp in Yemen, Gulati subsequently orders Kabir to assassinate Sarang's family aboard a chartered flight to pressure the minister.
-Following a deliberate clue left by Kabir, Vikram meets him privately and learns the truth about Kabir’s mission, agreeing to aid him.
-Kabir hijacks the flight with a stealth bomber and, with Vikram’s help, kills the attackers.
-However, Vikram reveals himself as a member of the cartel — murders them himself, ejects Kabir from the plane, and addresses him cryptically as “Kaboo,” causing Kabir to remember his troubled past.
+Kabir is tracked to Spain, where he visits his adoptive daughter Ruhi.
+Vikram pursues him on a high-speed train but lets him escape before it crashes.
+Later, at an ISIS training camp in Yemen, Gulati orders Kabir to assassinate Sarang's family aboard a chartered flight.
+A clue deliberately left by Kabir leads Vikram to discover his true mission, and Vikram agrees to help him.
+Kabir hijacks the flight with a stealth bomber and, aided by Vikram, kills the attackers.
+Vikram then reveals himself as a cartel member, murders Sarang's family and ejects Kabir from the aircraft, cryptically calling him “Kaboo” and triggering memories of his past.